-Our grilled pork chops recipe is made using a variety of savory spices.
-Served with a side of sauteed broccoli, drizzled with a white wine and butter sauce.
+Our Cast Iron Pork Chops are prepared using a variety of savory spices, then served with a side of sautéed broccoli, that's been drizzled with a white wine and butter sauce.

 Pork Chops Instructions:

 First, gather up the seasonings, preheat your cast iron grill or pan and oven, and prep the broccoli.
 At this point, you can grab a small bowl and mix your seasonings.

 Put in the sea salt, pepper, garlic powder, and thyme.
 I use my fingers to mix them together.
 Now, sprinkle the seasonings over the pork chops.

 Try to cover both sides liberally with the mixture.
 Personally, I double the seasoning amounts because I like my meat properly seasoned.

 However, I made this recipe for a mass audience, so I reduced everything to avoid the, "it's over-seasoned," comments.
 Once the chops are seasoned, grill them for 4 to 6 minutes on each side.

 I know that's not enough to properly cook them.
 But, don't worry, we're finishing these cast iron pork chops in the oven.